 Unit 9: Global Change | 15-20% |

-The first unit establishes the course’s basis by exploring the Earth as a system with interrelated components, processes, and relationships.
+The first unit establishes the course's basis by exploring the Earth as a system with interrelated components, processes, and relationships.
 This unit identifies how resources are spread out in ecosystems and how this affects the way species interact with each other.
-In this unit, students will study biomes and how environmental circumstances affect organismal relationships.
-They will learn to quantify energy loss in ecosystems and explain the transfer of energy.
+In this unit, you will study biomes and how environmental circumstances affect organismal relationships.
+You will learn to quantify energy loss in ecosystems and explain the transfer of energy.

 - Introduction to Ecosystems